 ✅ Healthy Fats (avocados, nuts, olive oil) – Supports brain function.

-✅ Fibre& Complex Carbs (whole grains, vegetables, legumes) – Help maintain
+✅ Fibre & Complex Carbs (whole grains, vegetables, legumes) – Help maintain steady energy levels.

 ✔️ Walking or jogging